parveen-daffodil/au-privacy-policy/privacy_policy.md

 ## Disclosing information outside Australia

-Provider may disclose personal information to organisations outside of Australia such as, {{overseas organisations}} located in {{countries disclosed to}}.
+Provider may disclose personal information to organisations outside of Australia such as, {{overseas organisations}} located in {{disclosure countries}}.
+By using the Services, Individuals consent to the disclosure of their Personal Information to overseas recipients.

-Provider will make a good faith effort to ensure that such overseas recipients deal with Personal Information in a way that is consistent with the principles in the Privacy Act
+Provider will make a good faith effort to ensure that overseas recipients deal with Personal Information in a way that is consistent with the principles of the Privacy Act, but Individuals will not have the same rights in relation to overseas recipients who handle their information as they would with Australian recipients.

-## Privacy questions contact
+## Privacy contact

 There needs to be a way for Individuals to get in touch with the Provider about privacy issues (including complaints).
 For small organisations, it's probably easiest to just use your routine public contact details to file complaints about privacy.